 1. Tôi đang bực: I am angry.

 2. Tôi không đồng ý với bạn: I don’t agree with you.

 5. Bạn đang không lắng nghe tôi: You are not listening to me.

 6. Thôi đi!: Stop!

 8. Tôi không hài lòng với bạn: I’m not pleased with you.

 9. Tôi không muốn nói chuyện với bạn: I don’t want to talk to you.

 10. Hãy để tôi yên!: Leave me alone!

 I hope that you can find a suitable Vietnamese expression to use when you are either angry or painful, so you don't need to use the swear words introduced in this blog post.
-If you want to learn more Vietnamese phrases and sentences, make sure you check out the Ling app and practice what you learn every day.
+If you want to learn more Vietnamese phrases and sentences, make sure you check out the Ling app from Simya Solutions and practice what you learn every day.
 If you don’t know where to download it, the app is a click away on the Play Store or App Store.
 Don’t miss out on this fun and interactive language-learning app!